 A record of results

 - Diane has taken on the health insurance industry and won.
 She fought them on lifetime limits on coverage and other provisions that weren’t in consumer’s best interests.
-She’s been a strong advocate for better options for small businesses and their employees.
+She’s helped regulate their administrative costs and assure accountability for paying for care.

 But more needs to be done

-- Diane will continue to work to reduce the cost of health care and prescription drugs through putting medical research into practice sooner, smarter purchasing options, and policy changes.
+- Diane will continue to work to reduce the cost of health care and prescription drugs through regulation, putting medical research into practice sooner, smarter purchasing options, and policy changes.

 - Prevention is still our best option for assuring all good health for as long as possible.
 More can be done to use proven research to improve the health of all, including the health disparities that disproportionately affect African Americans and Native Americans and other groups

 - Health care workforce shortages will increasingly need to be addressed.
 Diane’s worked on this by pushing wage increases in home care, through college loan forgiveness, creating career ladders for lower level health workers to achieve new licenses, and making it more possible for foreign trained physicians and nurses to get American licenses.